easoncxz/twitanalysis/frontend-app/README.md

 invoked via `yarn` or `npm run`:

     $ yarn build    # Perform a one-off build of everything
-    $ yarn dev      # Start a long-running process to watch for changes
+    $ yarn watch    # Start a long-running process to watch for changes

+Note that `yarn watch` doesn't start any HTTP server.
+You'll need to run one separately.

 The build is step-by-step like a waterfall: